 DANGER.
 Fatal if inhaled or swallowed.
+Poisonous liquid and vapor.
 Corrosive.
-Poisonous liquid and vapor.
 Liquid causes skin burns and irreversible eye damage.
+Do not breathe vapor or gas.
 Do not get in eyes, on skin or on clothing.
-Do not breathe vapor or gas.
 Chloropicrin is readily identifiable by smell.
-Exposure to very low concentrations of vapor will cause irritation of eyes, nose, and throat.
-Continued exposure after irritation or higher concentrations may cause painful irritation to the eyes or temporary blindness.
+Exposures to very low concentrations of vapor will cause irritation of eyes, nose and throat.
+Continued exposure after irritation occurs, or exposure to higher concentration may cause painful irritation or temporary blindness.